-People Power Revolution, since 2010, has been a school holiday in the Philippines.
+Note: Since 2010,The EDSA People Power Revolution anniversary has been a school holiday in the Philippines.
 This means that both public and private schools close down, while businesses remain open.
-In previous years, February 25th was a work holiday, but today, the Monday nearest that date is a holiday only for schools.
-Traffic is somewhat diminished in Manila during this time, but all public transit is still up and running so people can easily attend the many ceremonies that occur around town.
-The demonstrations were the culmination of unrest that began years earlier in 1983 and were immediately triggered by the assassination of opposition senator Benigno Aquino, Jr., and the widespread belief that elections had been rigged to keep Marcos in power.
-At the time, these were the largest non-violent demonstrations in the world, and they succeeded in toppling a 20-year-old, oppressive autocrat without shedding a drop of blood.
+In previous years, 25 February was a work holiday, but today, the Monday nearest that date is a holiday only for schools.

+The revolution is also known as the “Yellow Revolution” and the “EDSA Revolution” due to the colour worn by the original protesters and the street, Epifanio Delos Santos Avenue, where the protests took place.
+The demonstrations celebrated by this day were the culmination of unrest that began years earlier in 1983 and were immediately triggered by the assassination of opposition senator Benigno Aquino, Jr., and the widespread belief that elections had been rigged to keep Marcos in power.
+At the time, these were the largest non-violent demonstrations in the world, and they succeeded in toppling an oppressive autocrat without shedding a drop of blood.

 There are also those who decry the revolution as an example of “Imperial Manila” at work because few from outside the capital took part in the overthrow of Marcos.
 It is true that most People Power Revolution celebrations take place in and around Manila, but there are also celebrations throughout the country, showing that the Imperial Manila criticism is not held by all who live outside the capital.

-The revolution is also known as the “Yellow Revolution” and the “EDSA Revolution” due to the color worn by the original protesters and the street, Epifanio Delos Santos Avenue, where the protests took place.
 Many celebrate People Power Revolution by gathering in EDSA, wearing yellow, and attend concerts and church services in the vicinity to commemorate the 1986 events.
 The political party that led the revolution is known as “LABAN,” which means “fight,” and the crowds hold their hands up in an L-shape while gathered in EDSA to show support.
 Television and other media cover the event profusely each year, and documentaries on 1986 and general patriotic programming abound.